46% of businesses plan to increase their content marketing spending — can your content strategy compete for new online leads?

 This video does a great job of explaining the process in detail:

-While you want to prioritize content that has strong organic link potential, there are times when manual outreach is needed.
-Meaning, you actively market your content to relevant blogs in your vertical so they may share with their audience.
+While you want to prioritize content that has strong organic link potential, there are times when digital PR link building is needed.
+This means you actively market your content to relevant blogs in your vertical so they can share with their audience.

 For example:

-- Your competitors have significantly more backlinks and you want to build your own backlink profile.
+• Your competitors have significantly more links and you want to build your own backlink profile.

-Once you have a link acquisition plan, you need to establish benchmarks to measure the tangible impact of your content.
+Once you have a link building strategy, you need to establish benchmarks to measure the tangible impact of your content.

 5. Establish Metrics and Begin Reporting

-If you’re relying solely on content marketing, success might just be measured by the number of links you gain or your traffic growth.
-Successful SEO content marketing takes into account the 360-degree view of your competitors and the true value of your marketing strategy.
+If you rely on content marketing alone, success might be measured by the number of links you gain or your traffic growth.
+But successful SEO content marketing takes into account the 360-degree view of your competitors and the true value of your marketing strategy.

 Here’s a quick example: